 I've read some conflicting opinions about the Mellotron.
 Some say that it used tape loops but others are saying that playback stops after eight seconds.
 Surely if tape loops are used, the sound would sustain indefinitely.
 Can you put the record straight?

 SOS contributor Steve Howell replies: Yes, Warren — there is some confusion regarding the workings of the mighty Mellotron, so let's sort it out now.
+[We've added a insightful YouTube video (below) showing the internal mechanics of the Mellotron — Web Ed.]

 The Mellotron (or the Chamberlin, from which the Mellotron is derived) does not use tape loops.
 Each key has a length of tape below it that lasts approximately eight seconds.
 In effect, each key is a crude tape machine and when a key is pressed, a pinch roller moves down onto a constantly rotating capstan that runs the length of the keyboard.
 The tape is then dragged forwards and over a tape head and the sound recorded on that tape is played back (see diagrams).
 When the tape has come to an end (often stopping somewhat gracelessly!) that's it — no more sound will be made by that key until you release it, whereupon a spring pulls the tape back, ready for use again.